Do you want to prevent authors from deleting posts in WordPress?

 If you want to give back authors permission to delete, then you will have to repeat the process and check the boxes next to the delete and delete published posts options.

-If you want to uninstall the plugin and revert back to default WordPress capabilities, then first, you will need to visit the Capabilities » Backup page from the WordPress admin dashboard.
+If you want to uninstall the plugin and revert to default WordPress capabilities, you must first visit the Capabilities » Backup page from the WordPress admin dashboard.

 From here, switch to the ‘Reset Roles’ tab and then click the ‘Reset to WordPress defaults’ button.

-Method 2: Prevent Authors From Deleting Their Own Posts Using WPCode
+Method 2: Prevent Authors From Deleting Their Posts Using WPCode

 If you want to prevent authors from deleting posts using custom code, then this method is for you.